riganti/dotvvm-docs/Pages/concepts/data-binding/supported-expressions.md

 * `String.StartsWith(string value)` and `String.StartsWith(char value)`
 * `String.ToLower()` and `String.ToLowerInvariant()`
 * `String.ToUpper()` and `String.ToUpperInvariant()`
 * *Note*: DotVVM supports only `InvariantCulture` and `InvariantCultureIgnoreCase` values from the `StringComparison` enum.
 The default string comparing strategy is `InvariantCulture`.
-This is different as compared to behavior in dotnet, where the default behavior is `CurrentCulture`.
+This is different as compared to behavior in .NET, where the default behavior is `CurrentCulture`.
 * *Note*: DotVVM supports `None` and `RemoveEmptyEntries` options from the `StringSplitOptions` enum.
 * *Note*: Missing overloads in some frameworks (e.g. .NET Framework) are exposed as extension methods.
 Therefore, all methods listed on this page can be used by all supported frameworks.